19-4074 Old Volcano Road Volcano

 9:30 – 11:30am

 Join Kumu Hula Ryan McCormack for a special tour of the Niaulani old growth forest, with a Hawaiian cultural emphasis.
-The tour will focusing on Hawaiian protocol, traditional chants, history and lifeways, as they relate to the native forest ecosystem.
+The tour will focus on Hawaiian protocol, traditional chants, history and lifeways, as they relate to the native forest ecosystem.

 Topics will include protocol for “asking permission” to enter the forest and gather plant material, traditional knowledge and uses of forest plants, and local history and lore from the uniquely Hawaiian perspective.
 The tour may include examples of traditional Hawaiian oli (chants) and hula that relate to the forest.